dapphub/colony-review/REVIEW.md

 - The code could be simplified and made more readable by folding the `tokenGrants` mapping into the `GrantClaimTotal` struct, and renaming the latter to `Grant`.
-- Dappsys should be upgraded to the latest version
+- Dappsys components should be upgraded to their latest version.
+- Solidity v0.4.15 or greater should be used to compile the production contracts, due to a bug in `delegatecall` in earlier versions.

 Overall the system is fairly straightforward, well-tested, and should not cause any trouble.